Introducing Soda Cleanse: From Detection to Remediation

 Imputation

 Missing values slip through schemas because NULL is often technically valid.
-The imputation agent reasons from the contract's definition of the field and surrounding data to propose a value that fits for the steward to accept, edit, or reject.
+The imputation agent reasons from the contract's definition of the field and surrounding data to propose a value that fits.
+The steward accepts, edits, or rejects.

 Deduplication